-This group’s past research work includes hydrologic modeling, coupled land-atmosphere modeling, and multi-scale statistical analysis of rainfall and soil moisture data.
+This group’s research work includes hydrologic modeling, coupled land-atmosphere modeling, and statistical analysis of streamflow, rainfall, and soil moisture data.
 The overall goal of the current research focus is to improve hydrologic forecasting of runoff in the Midwest.
 This research is in collaboration with the National Weather Service (NWS) North Central River Forecast Center (NCRFC) located in Chanhassen, Minnesota.
-The NCRFC is responsible for river forecasting in the Upper Mississippi River Basin.